Invoca/developer-docs/source/api_documentation/network_integration/ringpools/index.rst

     - A phone number to be associated with the RingPool.
     - When using Destinations UI or the forward to destination IVR node, this number will be used.

+  * - fill_immediately
+    - boolean
+    - If true, the ringpool will immediately be filled with phone numbers up the the max_pool_size if numbers are available.
+If false, the pool is initially filled at 10% capacity.

 Endpoint:

 ``https://invoca.net/api/@@NETWORK_API_VERSION/<network_id>/advertisers/<advertiser_id_from_network>/advertiser_campaigns/<advertiser_campaign_id_from_network>/ring_pools/<ring_pool_id_from_network>.json``